pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

   using open standards.
 * Practice is more important than tools.

-Now merging these results with some earlier thoughts shared in this essay, it may be the _commoning_---the practices, not the tools---that needs to be compliant.
+Merging these results with some earlier thoughts shared in this essay, it may be the _commoning_---the practices, not the tools---that needs to be compliant.
 Bollier says that a commons consists not just of a resource (such as tools), but of a _community_ that manages a _resource_ by devising its own _rules, traditions, and values_.
 A commons is an active, living process---a dynamic, evolving social activity,[^Bollier-community] more deliberately known as <dfn id="def:commoning">commoning</dfn>.

-Also, it is important to understand that, besides the logical fallacy that I described in [the first section][on gaps and systems], the only thing this exercise showed us is what is common in the current paradigm, not necessarily what would be required in a commoning paradigm.
+Here it is important to understand that, besides the logical fallacy that I described in [the first section][on gaps and systems], the only thing this exercise showed us is what is _common_ in the current paradigm, not necessarily what would be required in a _commoning paradigm_.
 The exercise was designed to find _common patterns_, not patterns of commoning.
 While this was useful in some ways, it leaves more important questions unanswered, such as _what is the shared resource of the Scholarly Commons?_ and _who is the community that